clicalmani/tonka/docs/database.md

 ## Introduction

-Tonka Database is a powerful and scalable database solution designed to handle large volumes of data with ease.
+**Tonka** Database is a powerful and scalable database solution designed to handle large volumes of data with ease.
 It offers robust features for data management, high availability, and security, making it an ideal choice for enterprise applications.
-With its user-friendly interface and comprehensive documentation, Tonka Database simplifies the process of database administration and development.
+With its user-friendly interface and comprehensive documentation, **Tonka** Database simplifies the process of database administration and development.

-Almost every modern web application interacts with a database.
-Tonka makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a fluent query builder, and the Tonka ORM.
-Currently, Tonka provides first-party support for five databases:
+Almost every modern web application interacts with a database. **Tonka** makes interacting with databases extremely simple across a variety of supported databases using raw SQL, a fluent query builder, and the **Elegant ORM**.
+Currently, **Tonka** provides first-party support for five databases:

 ## Supported Databases